-In addition, each class has retreat days when we all do activities together in the sun (or sometimes in the rain).
-Each class also does an overnight camping trip to different places in Washington.
-The goals of these trips range from group bonding to gaining a greater familiarity with the outdoors.
-It’s a chance to be challenged together and have fun.
-Some of the recent trips include:
+In addition, each Middle School class has retreat days, where they enjoy activities together in the sun (or sometimes in the rain).
+The goals of these retreats range from group bonding to gaining a greater familiarity with the outdoors.
+It’s a chance for our students to be challenged together and have fun!
+Some recent trips include: